opendocsg/slw-judgments-backfill/2016_SGHC_78/report.md

 **Conclusion**

-11     Both specific and general deterrence are key sentencing considerations where CBT offences are concerned (see _Tan Kim Hock Anthony v PP_ [2014] 2 SLR 795 at [43]).
+11     Both specific and general deterrence are key sentencing considerations where CBT offences are concerned (see _Tan Kim Hock Anthony v PP_ <span class="citation">[2014] 2 SLR 795</span> at [43]).
 The $4,000 fine imposed for an offence involving a large sum of money is too lenient in light of the precedents, and would also fail to achieve the sentencing objective of deterrence.
 I therefore allow the Prosecution’s appeal on sentence, and order that the Respondent’s sentence be enhanced to 15 weeks’ imprisonment instead.

  Copyright © Government of Singapore.